-Taking control of your life by working to improve your health can be difficult, but with the advancement in modern day technology, there are literally thousands of smartphone apps that will help you track your daily efforts.
+Taking control of your life by working to improve your health can be difficult, but with the advancement in modern day technology, there are literally thousands of smartphone apps on android and iOS that will help you track your daily efforts.
 Tracking your fitness progress, whether it be your muscle gain or your weight loss, can help to keep you motivated and educated about what’s working and what isn’t in your diet.

 What does it mean to track your macros?

 Counting or tracking your macros means that you will be keeping track of the number of grams of fats, carbohydrates, and proteins that you consume on a daily basis.
 Keeping track of your daily macros will help you to concentrate on the overall nutrition of the foods that you’re eating, rather than just focusing on eating low-calorie foods.

 When you’ve got the right balance of macronutrients, you will find that you’ll have more energy throughout the day, you’ll feel fuller for a longer period of time, and your body will begin to develop lean muscle.

 Why is it important to track macros?

 When starting off on a macro diet (or a lifestyle change) most people believe that the most important thing for them to track is the caloric food intake.
 However, only focusing on creating a calorie deficiency to lose weight can leave you feeling hungry, annoyed, and with very little energy.
 By keeping an eye on your macronutrients, you will have an easier time fighting against these side effects that often come along with lifestyle changes.